D1egoR0mero/Python-Password-Manager-with-SHA-256-Hashing/README.md

 ### Requirements

+- VS Code or similar text editor
 - Python 3.8+
+- pip via `python -m ensurepip --upgrade`
 - Modules:
   - `cryptography`
   - `pyperclip`

 Install dependencies:

-`bash
-pip install cryptography pyperclip`
+`python -m pip install cryptography pyperclip`

 Usage:

+Run
+`python password.py'
+in the same directory as the password.py file

 Now, the terminal should look like this:
 1. Set master password
 2. Login
 3. Exit
 The user can only enter: 1, 2, or 3.
-The user must set a master password, enter 1, for the program before being able to actually store passwords.
-Once a master password is set, enter 2 to login.
+The user must set a master password for the program before being able to actually store passwords.
+(Enter 1 first) Once a master password is set, enter 2 to login.
 Re-enter the set master password.

 Exit, enter 3, just means to stop running.
 After that, the terminal will look like this:
 1. Add Password